 If you need a break, don’t be afraid to ask for help.
-Respite care programs – provided either in the home, or at a residential community – are becoming more popular.
-It is a good idea to research and try the program before an emergency rises.
+Respite care programs — provided either in the home or in a residential community — are becoming more popular.
+It is a good idea to research and try the program before an emergency arises.

 For additional self-care tips, read our blog on Simple Self-Care Ideas.